graded-cs-resources/IB-Computer-Science-Notes/resources/sample_ia.md

 </div>

 My product satisfied most of the success criteria we established in criterion A.

-### Functional Requirements

-1. Files that represent flash card decks can be loaded from the interface - ***Satisfied!
+1. You can load decks from a file saved on the computer
+   ***Satisfied!
 The "open" button works***
-2. Flash card files are editable by humans.
-   ***Partially Satisfied*** - Mr. Griswold thinks the flashcard format is pretty good, but he thinks it could be more flexible, and is worried that students will forget the blank line between words, for example.
+2. Flashcard deck files should be editable by humans - ***Partially Satisfied*** - Mr. Griswold thinks the flashcard format is pretty good, but he thinks it could be more flexible (see interview 2 in appendix), and is worried that students will forget the blank line between words, for example.
-3. Flash card definitions and words can be flipped easily - ***Satisfied!***
+3. Once loaded, the first flashcard in the deck should appear. -***Satisfied***
+4. One button can flip the flashcard from front to back - ***Satisfied***
-4. It is possible to move forward and backward in the deck - ***Satisfied!***
+5. Another button can move forward or backward in the deck -***Satisfied***
-5. The deck can be shuffled to change the order -  ***Satisfied!***
+6. The deck can be shuffled to change the order - ***Satisfied***
-6. Flash card files are easily created and shared by students to each other
-7. It should work well and look similar on Macs and PCs
-   ***Partially Satisfied*** - the Mac version works fine, but the GUI is not well-centered.
+7. It should work well and look similar on Macs and PCs - ***Partially Satisfied*** - the Mac version works fine, but the GUI is not well-centered.
 I don't know how to fix this, unfortunately.
+It is also possible that file formats could cause a problem though we haven't had that bug yet.
-8. The term should be in a larger font than the definition
-   ***Not satisfied*** - Even though I think I could do this, I ran out of time and decided it wasn't that important.
+8. The term should be in a larger font than the definition for readability - ***Not Satisfied** Even though I think I could do this, I ran out of time and decided it wasn't that important.
 Mr. Griswold agreed.
-9. Students can choose to go in a complete random order
-   ***Satisfied!*** - both the shuffle and random feature allow this.

 Mr. Griswold is happy with my product and is planning to use it in class for reviewing for the IB exam - he has already made some card decks he intends to share with students.
 You can see his specific comments about the product in the Appendix (interview transcript 2).
-Overall, even though a couple of success criteria were not satisfied, the product does what it should do!
+Overall, even though one success criteria were not satisfied, the product does what it should do.

+*(286 words)*

 ## Suggestion for future improvements